loicdescotte/loicdescotte.github.io/_posts/2017-01-22-spark2-datasets-type-safety.md

     .orderBy($"count".desc)
   ```

-  You will also have this problem if you want to join 2 datasets :
+  You will also have this kind of problem if you want to join 2 datasets :

   ```scala